 The application process for our PhD programmes is outlined here.
-Applicants who are already prepared to submit a formal application can click here for the online application forms.

 Please apply for the Physics, Astronomy and Chemistry PhD via the following links: